asyncapi/generator/docs/generator_template.md

           type: string
 ```

-In this tutorial:

-- You'll use the [Eclipse Mosquito](https://test.mosquitto.org) **MQTT broker** which you'll connect to to subscribe and publish messages using an MQTT client.
-- You'll use [Python Paho-MQTT](https://pypi.org/project/paho-mqtt/) as the **MQTT client** in this project.
-- Lastly, you will create a template that will use MQTT to allow use to monitor your home system camera and notify us when there's someone at the door by creating sub/pub channels.
+Note:

+- To generate code, you will use the [asyncapi cli](https://www.asyncapi.com/tools/cli).
+If you don't have the CLI installed follow [this guide](https://www.asyncapi.com/docs/tools/generator/installation-guide#asyncapi-cli).
+- If you are new to asyncapi, checkout the following docs: [template development](https://www.asyncapi.com/docs/tools/generator/template-development) which explains the minimum requirements for a template and possible features.
-> Learn more about asyncronous messaging using MQTT [here]()
+- Learn more about asyncronous messaging using MQTT [here](https://medium.com/python-point/mqtt-basics-with-python-examples-7c758e605d4).

-## Steps followed to create a template / Template structure
+## Steps followed to create a template

+1. Create a new directory for your template named **python-mqtt-client-template**.
-1. Install the AsyncAPI CLI using the command `npm install -g @asyncapi/cli`.
+2. Install the AsyncAPI CLI using the command `npm install -g @asyncapi/cli`.
-2. Create a new directory for your template named **python-mqtt-client-template**.
-3. Create a new folder **template** with a file named `template.yml` in your template directory.
+3. Create a new folder **test/fixtures** with a file named `asyncapi.yml` in your fixtures directory.
 This file is used to define the **structure** of your template.
 4. Create a new file named `package.json` in your template directory.
 This file is used to define the **dependencies** for your template.
-5. Create a new file named `index.js` in your template directory.
+5. Create a new file named `index.js` in your **template** directory.
 This file is used to define the **logic** for your template.
 6. Create a new directory named `partials` in your template directory.
 This directory is used to store the **partial HTML** files that are used to create the final documentation.
 7. Create a new directory named `assets` in your template directory.
 This directory is used to **store the CSS and JavaScript files that are used to style the final documentation or website**.